Ukraine Permission Extension Scheme

 Your permission to stay in the UK will not be renewed automatically and you must apply before your current leave expires.
 You may want to check your eVisa or Ukraine Scheme decision letter to see the expiry date of your permission to stay.

-The earliest you can submit a Ukraine Permission Extension application is 28 days before your current leave expires.
+At the moment, the earliest you can submit a Ukraine Permission Extension application is 28 days before your current leave expires.
 You can submit it anytime within this 28 days window.

+If you apply too early, your application will be rejected and you will need to reapply closer to the expiry of your permission to stay.
 If you apply after your current permission to stay expires, you will lose your current entitlements to work, rent and receive benefits until a decision is made on your late application.
 You also risk having your application refused.
 Please seek immigration advice as soon as possible.

 How to apply

-You can apply online, on the government website.
+You can on the government website.

 Generally, you will need to provide proof of your identity and confirmation of your status under the Ukraine Schemes.
 You will also need to provide information about your accommodation in the UK, and any time you have spent living outside the UK or Ukraine after you obtained permission under the Ukraine Schemes.

-Please remember: you must be inside the UK when making an application to the Ukraine Permission Extension Scheme.
+Remember: you must be inside the UK when making an application to the Ukraine Permission Extension Scheme.
 You will not be able to travel in and out of the UK while your application is under consideration.
 If you do this, your application may be withdrawn.

 Eligible family members